spectaprod/proposals/internal/2022-q3-riongull.md

 ### Budget Request

 I am requesting 1,400 DASH from the Incubator general budget.
 This will cover budget requests I will delegate to other strategists as well as a reserve to fund projects I'm administering directly.

+### Revised Q3 Request

+This is a revision of my Q3 2022 proposal.
+The previous sections were authored on September 2 and remain unchanged.
+This section is authored September 30 (today) and is a request for an incremental one-time amount above the 1,400 originally requested.

+When I originally estimated what I would need to finish out Q3 and start a reserve buffer I was planning to have the Q4 proposal pay out near the beginning of October.
+After further consideration I think it's better to get on a schedule of paying out internal proposals at the end of each month rather than the beginning.
+This is because external proposals (the main Incubator proposals) pay out mid- to late-month each month - October 23rd in this case - and it makes more sense to pay internal proposals after the external proposal funds.
+This way all funding transactions happen in their respective quarters, and the sequence is external then internal.

+I am requesting an additional 800 DASH for Q3.

+This extra funding will give me just over a 2 month reserve buffer and leave the Incubator general reserve with just over 1,900 DASH (see our [Dash Incubator Accounting](https://docs.google.com/spreadsheets/d/1mhXlo4ylqWLLSYN4MGiLWlp7Gq3jrsDt0kB701dwMNU/edit#gid=118961896) sheet for details).

+*Note: these funding proposals do not trigger any commissions, only delegation transactions do that.*